Global rates of convergence for nonconvex optimization on manifolds: Riemannian gradient descent methods

-This, however, poses two difficulties.
-Firstly, $\grad f(x)$ and $\grad f(y)$ live in two different tangent spaces, so that their difference is not defined; instead, $\grad f(y)$ must be \emph{transported} to $\T_x\calM$, which requires the introduction of \emph{parallel transports}.
-Secondly, the right hand side involves the \emph{geodesic distance} on $\calM$.
-Both notions involve subtle definitions; transports may even not be defined on all of $\calM$.
-It is of course possible to work with~\eqref{eq:lipschitzimpractical} (see for example recent work of~\citet{zhang2016complexitygeodesicallyconvex}), but we argue that it is conceptually and computationally advantageous to avoid them when possible.
-The computational advantage comes from the possibility in~\aref{assu:lipschitzpullback} to work with any retraction, whereas parallel transport and geodesic distance are tied to the exponential map.
+It is of course possible to work with~\eqref{eq:lipschitzimpractical}---see for example~\citep[Def.~7.4.3]{AMS08} and recent work of~\citet{zhang2016complexitygeodesicallyconvex,zhang2016riemannian}---but we argue that it is conceptually and computationally advantageous to avoid it if possible.
+The computational advantage comes from the freedom in~\aref{assu:lipschitzpullbackrestricted} to work with any retraction, whereas parallel transport and geodesic distance are tied to the exponential map.